How It Works

 If You're Avoidantly Attached:

 Your superpower is your independence and ability to stay calm under pressure.
 The growth edge is letting yourself need people and staying present when emotions run high.
-Try small experiments with vulnerability - share something you normally keep private, or stay in a difficult conversation 5 minutes longer than you want to.
-Notice when you're using distance as a defense rather than a genuine need for space.
+Try small experiments with vulnerability - share something you normally keep private.

 If You Have Disorganized Attachment: